Skip to content

 Genesis 2:19

-And Yahweh elohim is forming from the Red-one the whole of a living animal of the Field, and אֶת-the whole flying-one of the Dual-Heavens, and he has come in toward the Red-one, to see what he is calling-out to-himself.92 And the whole of whom the Red-one is calling-out to-himself, a breath of a living-one himself is his name.93
+And Yahweh elohim is forming from the Red-one the whole of a living one of the Field, and אֶת-all flying-one of the Dual-Heavens, and he has come toward the Red-one, to see what he is summoning to-himself.92 And everyone straightly/whom he is summoning to-himself, Red-one, breath of living-one, himself, his name.93

 93